BMW 3 Series Touring estate - Practicality & boot space

 BMW 3 Series Touring interior space & storage

-The days when the 3 Series felt cramped inside are long gone; there's now more legroom for back seat passengers in the BMW than in several of its rivals.
+The days when the 3 Series felt cramped inside are long gone; there's now more legroom for back-seat passengers in the BMW than in several of its rivals.
 The car’s wheelbase has been lengthened slightly to create extra space, and there's easily enough headroom for all but the tallest of passengers.
-It's even possible to line up three child seats across the back row - although only the outer two benefit from ISOFIX mounting points.
+It's even possible to line up three child seats across the back row, although only the outer two benefit from ISOFIX mounting points.
 Drivers will find lots of adjustment thanks to new seats, with a memory function available as an option.

-Measuring 500 litres up to the retractable parcel shelf, the Touring's boot has only grown by five litres, but it's very competitive for the class.
+Measuring 500 litres up to the retractable parcel shelf, the Touring's boot has grown by a mere five litres, but it's very competitive for the class.
 BMW has also imbued it with lots of clever touches, including an opening tailgate window that can be activated from the key fob.
 This should be really handy for throwing a few bags of shopping in the boot in a tight car park or garage.
-The boot is also powered, revealing a loading sill that's now a bit lower and wider, and it has a higher roofline, allowing awkwardly shaped cargo like a mountain bike to fit inside more easily.
+The boot is also powered, revealing a loading sill that's now a bit lower and wider, and it has a higher roofline, allowing awkwardly shaped cargo such as a mountain bike to fit inside more easily.